AnthonyVChapkin/group3-tcss460-front-end/README.md

 ## Production Sprint Comments
 - Deadline wasn't met this time either for similar reasons as Beta II.
 Some features as of 6/9/2025 10:30 pm do not work because of group 9's web api, but should be fixed soon.
 For any concerns, feel free to reach out to Anthony Chapkin.
+- As of 6/10/2025 5:51 pm, the web api bugs have been fixed, and the pages should function as intended.
+Just as a warning, the last time I checked the docs, they were still pretty inaccurate for certain routes.
+Any problems I had with group 9's web api were promptly addressed by Christian Bonnalie.